luyuliu/vizathon-geovisualization/README.md

 ## Create files
 ### Create HTML
 First, we would like to create a new empty HTML file.
 To do this, we need to do:
 - First, open the *explorer* sidebar in VSCode.
-You should be seeing several sections such as *"OPEN EDITORS"* and *the name of the folder you just set* ( if set default, it will be *"UCGIS-FULLSTACK-GEOVISUALIZATION-WORKSHOP"*).
+You should be seeing several sections such as *"OPEN EDITORS"* and *the name of the folder you just set* ( if set default, it will be *"vizathon-geovisualization"*).
 - Find the *code* folder under the second section, right click on the *code* folder and select *new file*.
 An input will show for you to enter the name of the new file.
 - Type in *"index.html"*.
 You should see the file showing up in the sidebar.